Thanks for the Ride

 Given the foregoing, pathetic résumé, why in hell would you want to keep reading this?
 Well, there is one upside to a life of compulsive quitting driven by Attention Deficit Disorder and plain old lack of character: You get to experience a lot of interesting jobs, learn lots of interesting technology and develop some satisfying, useful and rewarding skills — all of which takes you to tons of interesting places and introduces you to multitudes of interesting people, mostly nice, but a few, not-so-nice.

 How do I even begin?
-I learned the magic of extracting sounds from little marks on a page, while sitting on my mother’s lap at five.
-I experienced that “new car smell” that same year, when my father brought home a brand new 1949 Mecury – smoothly low, modern and painted a gorgeous dark maroon.
-I learned to love the soil of the Earth and it’s plants and creatures while in High School Agriculture class in the middle of a large suburb—hemmed-in by other suburbs—of Los Angeles.
+I learned the magic of reading while sitting on my mother’s lap at five.
+I experienced that “new car smell” that same year, when my father brought home a brand new 1949 Mercury – smoothly low, modern and painted a gorgeous dark maroon.
+I learned to love the soil of the Earth and it’s plants and creatures while in a high school Agriculture class on a ten acre farm in the middle of Ontario, California a large suburb—hemmed-in by other suburbs—of Los Angeles.

 I’ve learned the piano, the guitar and the baroque recorder—at first, by musical notation and tablature, both of which I impatieintly abandoned, because I thought could play both instruents “by ear” with (to me) equally satisfiying results — and little effort.
 “Little effort,” will be a continuing them of this Autobiography.

-I’ve learned to gracefully pilot simple slats of wood on both water and snow.
-I’ve learned how to take a sailboat through all the points of sailing — relishing in the “pop!” when fluttering sails suddenly fill—when comming-about.
+I’ve learned to gracefully pilot skis, on both water and snow.
+I’ve learned how to take a sailboat through all the points of sailing — relishing in the “pop!” when fluttering sails suddenly fill, when “coming-about.” changing direction.
 I’ve learned to pilot an airplane — at least a few of the rudiments.
-I found the shuddering resistance of the air on the rudder and ailerons absolutely the same as that on the rudder of a sailboat.
-The shudder was like that of a fighting fish, sending a tingle up my arms and legs causeing a deep resonance in my psyche.
+I found the shuddering resistance of the air on the rudder and ailerons absolutely the same as that from the rudder of a sailboat.
+It was not unlike like the shudder of a fighting fish, sending a tingle up my arms and legs causeing a deep resonance in my psyche.